Rycooop/Chess/README.md

 # chess
 my attempt at an OOP approach to chess with Dx9.
-Plan on adding an AI to play against in the future as well as the abillity to play locally with friends.
-This is a learning project for me so any recommendations please let me know on discord.
+Currently featuring a full UI and plan on implementing the AI over time as well as different difficulty levels.
+May add local server support to play with friends!

 Current State: